Hennepin County Board debates measured rollout of county services

 The board is expected to vote next week on key policy issues related to reopening services, and also whether to permanently close any of the county’s 121 buildings.

-“We are literally drinking from the fire hose,” said County Administrator David Hough.
+“We are … drinking from the fire hose,” said County Administrator David Hough.

 Thursday’s briefing was the second time the board has discussed ways the county might start to offer some services in person.
 Subjects at the meeting ranged from absentee ballots to ensuring internet access to all communities for educational needs.